Intent

 Impact

-We are already seeing the impact of our determined teaching and curriculum whereby every child is enabled to ‘Aspire and Achieve’ in mathematics.
+We are already seeing the impact of our determined teaching and strong maths curriculum whereby every child is enabled to ‘Aspire and Achieve’ in mathematics.

-We also have seen success from our ‘Times Tables Rockstar’ priority work.
+We also have seen success from our ‘Times Tables Rockstar’ and daily times table checks.

 These strong results show how our focus on retrieval and fluency in maths is benefiting our pupils and we look forward to seeing more positive outcomes in maths across the school.